Gerald Chan: Philanthropy

-In September 2021, the Chans' Morningside Foundation donated $175 million to Umass Medical Center in Worcester, MA, and it changed its name to UMass Chan Medical School.
+In September 2021, the Chans' Morningside Foundation donated $175 million to the UMass Medical School in Worcester, MA, and it changed its name to UMass Chan Medical School.

 In March 2022, the Morningside Foundation donated $100 million to found the MIT Morningside Academy for Design, intended to "encourage design work at MIT to grow and cross disciplines among engineering, science, management, computing, architecture, urban planning, and the arts."

 Personal life

 Chan is married to Beryl, and they have two sons, Ashley being the eldest.
+Ashley resides in LA and is known for his impact in the restaurant and gastronome industry.